 The most common symptom associated with TMJ disorders is dull, aching pain, which varies in strength from mild to severe.
 The pain is usually felt in the jaw, but can also be felt in the surrounding areas, including the face, ear and teeth.
 The pain may also radiate to the scalp, neck or shoulders, and some people get headaches.

 The pain is usually worse when chewing (especially chewy or hard foods).
 It may also be exacerbated by yawning or talking for a long time.

 Other signs and symptoms associated with TMJ disorders include:

-- jaw tenderness;
+- jaw muscle tenderness;

-- a grating sensation when chewing;
+- noise in the joint - often a grating sensation or jaw clicking when chewing;

 What causes TMJ disorders?